 Other PNC Bank customer reviews are very negative.
-The saddest stories involve mortgages.
-Many customers claim that their closings fell through at the last minute.
-Others had tried to work out a short sale or other loan modification and ended up in foreclosure instead.
+The most negative stories involve mortgages.
+Many customers claim in PNC bank mortgage reviews that their closings fell through at the last minute.
+Another drawback is the limited number of states where PNC is licensed, according to LendingTree.

-As such, PNC reviews suggest that this bank is NOT for you if:
+As such, PNC reviews suggest that this bank might NOT for you if:

 - You need a new mortgage

 - You are having difficulty paying your mortgage

 - You find technology confusing

 - You have excellent credit and no current relationship with PNC